yukiko0219/teamExercise/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

-class Leader
+**class Leader**
 this class keeps track of the progress of different members of the team and picks the member most suited as a leader
 ADT: Priority Queue to pick the member node with the best performance/ nodes will be the memebrs with informations on their perfomances
 set_up(): setup the UI for the program/restore the data from last session from the separate data.txt file

 get_info(): Get the informations on the input data from the stdin store/update the info on a separate data.txt file

 update(): update the nodes on of priority queue based on new statistics

 assign_meetings(date date) :assign meetings at a specific time and date

 assign_tasks(string member_name, string taskname) :assign a specific task to a member

 pick_leader(): returns the Member object with the best performance

+**inner class Member**
-inner class method(Member)
+This inner class stores the information of each member
 calculate_weight(): Calculate the weighted average of each member's performance(20% on attendance, 30% compleetion rate of the tasks...)

-This would also include the class Member node listed above.

 Name each interface or class and briefly describe its function or purpose.